sapayaaa/git-toy/README.md

 .
 Net income (Salary-Net Tax- NHIF Deduction- Pension)

 # Conclusion
-These JavaScript codes are designed for simple grading, speed checking and salary calculations
+These JavaScript codes are designed for simple grading, speed checking and salary calculations and to learn how the way computer analyzaes data in the real world